Plon/MasterThesis/LitReview/reinforcement_learning.md

 Q(S_t, A_t) \leftarrow Q(S_t, A_t) + \alpha [R_{t+1} + \gamma Q(S_{t+1}, A_{t+1}) - Q(S_t, A_t)]
 \end{equation}

-Q-learning is an off-policy TD learning algorihm that approximates $q_*$ independent of the policy we follow
+Q-learning is an off-policy TD learning algorithm that approximates $q_*$ independent of the policy that is followed
 \begin{equation}
 Q(S_t, A_t) \leftarrow Q(S_t, A_t) + \alpha [R_{t+1} + \gamma \max_a Q(S_{t+1}, a) - Q(S_t, A_t)]
 \end{equation}

-## Policy Gradient Methods.
-> See policy_gradient_methods.md